 To experience a slice of traditional small-town life, the mountain towns of Sangri and Filoti offer all the basic amenities you need.
 Some of Naxos’ best sights are nearby, including the ancient Temple of Demeter.

-Where to stay in Naxos – The 10 Best Areas to Stay in Naxos
+Where to stay in Naxos: 10 Best Areas to Stay in Naxos

 If you are still undecided as to where you should stay on the island, I have provided some more comprehensive summaries of what I feel are the ten best areas to stay in Naxos.

-To see more detail of where to stay in Naxos Greece, go to google map;
+To see more detail of best areas to stay in Naxos Greece, go to google map;

-1. Naxos Town – Where to Stay in Naxos for First Time Visitors
+1. Naxos Town (Chora), where to stay in Naxos for first time visitors

 The eponymous Naxos Town is the main urban centre on the island.
 One of the two most popular locations for visitors to stay, there is plenty to keep the whole family entertained here.
 The city is a busy port town, with most visitors arriving at the island by ferry from the mainland.